wnzid/PowerBI-Dashboard/README.md

 ## Database setup

-The backend uses a simple SQLite database stored as `Backend/users.db`.
-Both the application and helper scripts now determine the database path relative to the `Backend` directory.
-This means you can start the Flask server from any working directory without accidentally creating multiple database files.
+The project stores user information in a SQLite database located at `Backend/users.db`.
+A new `db.py` module centralises the database connection logic so both the API in `app.py` and the web application in `Backend/app.py` use the same file.
+This means you can start the server from any directory without creating multiple database copies.
 To create the database and the required `users` table, run:

 ```bash